 - All talk and no action OR all action and no talk

 How does coaching work?

 The coach listens then asks questions to deepen the coachee’s thinking, allowing them to explore and discover their own solutions, and doing all this in a way that makes the coachee feel empowered and responsible enough to take action.
 Ministry coaching is about positively impacting the coachee’s mindset, heart and behaviors so they can move forward in their development.

-A ministry coaching session typically has five parts, summarized in the acronym COACH:
+A coaching session typically has five parts, summarized in the acronym COACH: